 Health and Safety

-In accordance with article 185 of Occupational Health & Safety Act (OHSA), every employer is required to provide and maintain a working environment that is safe and without risk to the health of his employees.
-Employer may not permit employees to work unless all precautionary measures to protect health and safety of all employees have been taken.
+Occupational Health & Safety Act (OHSA) makes it obligatory for the employer to provide and maintain a working environment that is safe and without risk to the health of the workers.

 Labour Inspection System

-OHSA provides for a vibrant labour inspection system (section 27-35) and is quite in line with the requirements of ILO Convention 081 although South Africa has not ratified the Convention.
+OHSA provides for a vibrant labour inspection system and is quite in line with the requirements of ILO Convention 081 although South Africa has not ratified the Convention.